 Your hormones should exist in harmony with each other.
 When levels of each hormone are in the right proportions, body systems are stable.
 When balance is lost, hormone deficiencies and excesses can cause chronic symptoms and disorders, and raise risks for disease.
 The endocrine/hormone system can be envisioned as a three-legged stool which, by its very nature, requires a delicate balance be maintained by its support structure.
 Removal of most or all of one of the legs as happens with spay/neuter, leaves the stool/endocrine system unstable and dangerous.

 The adrenal glands, located at the top of each kidney, provide the all important function of producing hormones that help the body control blood sugar, burn protein and fat, react to stressors like a major illness or injury, and regulate blood pressure.
 After spay/neuter, the adrenal glands must take on the additional burden of producing sex hormones to compensate for the loss of the reproductive organs.
-This could explain why, in some cases, young dogs with healthy adrenal glands do not exhibit the ill effects of spay or neuter.
-Their adrenals are functioning at a high level and are thus able to provide the necessary compensating hormones.
+It is the intersection of the stress-related duties of the adrenal glands and the new requirement to produce sex hormones that define spay/neuter as the stressor that has a detrimental effect upon the developing “stress response system“.
+The younger the dog at the time of spay or neuter, the greater the detrimental effect upon growth, metabolism, immunocompetence and behavior as well as personality development.85

-However, as the dog ages and/or is subjected to physical or emotional stress (surgery, injury, rehoming) the adrenal glands can be overburdened and become unable to maintain hormone balance.
+Specifically, the part of the endocrine system most affected by spay/neuter is the Hypothalmic-Pituitary-Adrenal (HPA) axis.
+The HPA axis, in conjunction with elements of the Central Nervous System (CNS), is central to our body’s ability to respond or adapt to physical and psychological stress.
+HPA axis integrity and precise regulation of its function are essential characteristics of the successful adaptive response to any stressor.85 So, as the spayed or neutered dog ages and/or is subjected to physical or emotional stress (surgery, injury, rehoming) the adrenal glands are overburdened and unable to maintain HPA axis hormone balance.
 Hormonal imbalance means signals do not reach the right place at the right time.
 Sometimes cell functions shut down completely.
 In other cases, cells are over stimulated.
 A disruption in the balance of hormones produced by one gland or set of glands can cause other gland systems to malfunction.
-All this chaos causes unpleasant symptoms, at the very least.

 For those dogs with orthopedic diseases due to the developmental effects of early spay/neuter, the physical stress of the reparative surgeries and the ongoing pain caused by orthopedic issues that cannot be remedied (e.g. elbow dysplasia) are “insult added to injury”.
 Billy was one of those dogs whose endocrine system could not recover from neutering and the subsequent orthopedic surgeries and treatments.
 He would go on to develop four chronic diseases of the endocrine system – hypothyroidism, Atypical Cushings, hyperestrinism and diabetes.